Positive temperature versions of two theorems on first-passage percolation: Introduction

 furthermore, if the underlying random variables have exponential tails, then so does $(\rho_\text{FPP}(x) - \mathbb{E}\rho_\text{FPP}(x)) / \sqrt{\|x\|}$.
 Talagrand improved the tail bound to

 Benjamini, Kalai, and Schramm \cite{BKS} proved, in dimension $d \geq 2$, the sublinear bound

 for the special case of Bernoulli-distributed potential.
 Bena\"im and Rossignol \cite{BR} extended this bound to a wider class of distributions (``nearly gamma'' in the terminology of \cite{BR}), and complemented it with an exponential tail estimate.
-Extensions of the Benjamini--Kalai--Schramm bound to other models have been found by van der Berg and Kiss \cite{vdBK}, and by Matic and Nolen \cite{MN}.
+Damron, Hanson, and Sosoe \cite{DHS} proved (\ref{eq:subl}) for arbitrary potential with $2+\log$ moments.
+Extensions of the Benjamini--Kalai--Schramm bound to other models have been found by van der Berg and Kiss \cite{vdBK}, Matic and Nolen \cite{MN}, and Alexander and Zygouras \cite{AZ}.

-Theorem~\ref{thm:fluct} below is a positive temperature analogue of Talagrand's bound (with a slightly stronger conclusion under a slightly stronger assumption -- mainly, to use a more elementary concentration inequality from \cite{T0,T} instead of a more involved one from \cite{T}), and Theorem~\ref{thm:bks} -- of the Benjamini--Kalai--Schramm bound.
+Theorem~\ref{thm:fluct} below is a positive temperature analogue of Talagrand's bound (in order to use a more elementary concentration inequality from \cite{T0,T} instead of a more involved one from \cite{T}, we establish a slightly stronger conclusion under a slightly stronger assumption).
+Theorem~\ref{thm:bks} is a positive temperature analogue of the Benjamini--Kalai--Schramm bound.

 The strategy of the proof is very close to the original arguments; the modification mainly enters in a couple of deterministic estimates.
-Set $\mu(x) = \mathbb{E} \rho(x)$.
+Compared to the closely related work of Piza \cite{P} on directed polymenrs, we economise on the use of the random walk representation (\ref{eq:rw}), with the hope that the savings will eventually suffice to address an extension discussed in Section~\ref{s:rem}.